botlabs-gg/yagpdb/serverstats/README.md

 # Server stats plugin for QUACKPDB

-Records and shows stats for individual servers.
+Records and shows stats for individual servquacks.

 ### Current stats